What is the Neonatal Intensive Care Unit?

 The average length of stay for extremely premature infants is about three months, or generally around the time of their original due date.

-McLane Children's flagship NICU, located within Temple Memorial Hospital, is the only Level IV NICU located between Dallas and Austin.
+McLane Children's flagship NICU, located within Scott & White Medical Center – Temple, is the only Level IV NICU located between Dallas and Austin.
 This 48-bed unit treats approximately 800 newborns each year.

 Baylor Scott & White Medical Center - Hillcrest in Waco and the Baylor Scott & White Medical Center - College Station also provide neonatal intensive care units.